-This tomato tart recipe is made for lazy summer days.
-A thin puff pastry sheet covered in whipped goat cheese and layered with the finest heirloom tomatoes and fresh herbs.
+A simple tomato tart recipe made with flaky puff pastry sheets covered in whipped goat cheese, then layered with the finest heirloom tomatoes and fresh herbs.

-A sheet of store bought puff pastry, a creamy goat cheese that I whipped in my food processor with a little olive oil, and freshly picked heirloom tomatoes and herbs.
+A sheet of store bought puff pastry, a creamy goat cheese that I whipped in my food processor with a little olive oil, plus freshly picked heirloom tomatoes and herbs.

-The easiest tomato tart recipe you’ll ever make!
+Seriously, the easiest tomato tart recipe you will ever make!